Why Raise Crickets? Simple, Protein

 Cricket and Insect Based Foods

-Cricket granola, cricket ice cream, silkworm chips, meal worm burgers these are things that we never thought we would be eating let alone thinking of these things being gourmet and highly sought after items.
+Cricket granola, cricket ice cream, silkworm chips, and mealworm burgers are things that we never thought we would be eating let alone thinking of these things being gourmet and highly sought-after items.
 Humans have been using insects for protein for a very long time.
 It may have been a matter of survival before but maybe it still is, but as we look for more sustainable sources of protein insects are getting high marks.
 It turns out farming insects is a lucrative business model as well.
-For any sized farm this might be a great investment to look into.
+For any sized farm, this might be a great investment to look into.

 But, it's bugs.
 To that I say...